folksoul91/foodie/README.md

 ---

-Post your favorite recipes on the submit page.
+Navigate throughout the page.
+Explore the page by clicking on the category button to see all your favorite recipes by categories.Post your favorite recipes on the submit page and check it out on the trending section from the main page.

 ## Technologies